ksqartechinc/selenium-automation-testing/README.md

 docker cp container-test:/Test_Execution_Report.html .
 ```

-## Raising your own Selenium CI/CD
+## Raising your own Jenkins based Selenium CI/CD
 If you want to build your own Selenium automation tests docker images in a CI/CD
-way you just need:
+way, you just need:

 ### Running the Selenium grid.

 ```
+# selenium-grid/docker-compose.yml is the compose file to raise just selenium hub and node containers

-docker-compose up -d
+docker-compose -f selenium-grid/docker-compose.yml up

+## after running this command the second time you will need to remove the existing containers from the firs time
+# docker rm $( docker ps -q -f status=exited)

 ## to add more chrome or firefox selenium instances
-#docker-compose scale chrome=5
+# docker-compose scale chrome=5
 ## and to shutdown the services
-#docker-compose down
+# docker-compose down
 ```
 You can access the selenium-grid console using [http://localhost:4444/grid/console](http://localhost:4444/grid/console)

-### Running Jenkins server to build you selenium test docker images from source code
+### Running Jenkins server to build your selenium test docker images from source code

-Jenkins server to have a job to pull the source code:
+Jenkins server to have a job to pull the source code and doing the follwing CI/CD steps:

   - building the maven test project
   - building the docker image of the selenium test. (using  the dockerifle